Working with a scene object in three.js

 The scene object is a main object that will contain all of the objects that compose the over all scene that we are going to be looking at.
 However in order to view the state of one of these scene objects it is called for to use some kind of renderer as a way to view the current state of the scene object with a camera.

-The typical render that I often go with these days as of r127 is the Web Gl renderer, as browser support for web gl is now pretty good compared to the way things where a few years ago.
+The typical render that I often go with these days as of r146 is the Web Gl renderer, as browser support for web gl is now pretty good compared to the way things where a few years ago.
 In older versions of threejs including the ones I was using when I first wrote this post there was also the 2d canvas renderer.
-It is still possible to use some alternative renderer’s which can be found in the examples folder of the threejs Github repository.
+However it looks like that is no longer supported even as an option add on.

 In order to use a renderer with a scene you will also need a camera